noelle-lee/CS271/README.md

 # CS271
 My projects from CS 271 at Oregon State University.
-All projects are written in MASM.
+All projects are written in assembly.

 There are 5 MASM projects for this course:
 1) Basic Logic and Arithmetic Program